Kirk Demorest

-Biography
+Early life and education

 After studying cinema at University of California, Santa Barbara, he transferred to ArtCenter College of Design in Pasadena where he studied film alongside the likes of Tarsem Singh, Michael Bay, and Roger Avary.
 Since college, he has been involved with film and TV production and post production including directing a television spot for Gig Magazine (that aired on MTV) and editing a series for Home & Garden Television.

+Career

 Editing

 Demorest was the editor for Walt Disney Television Animation's “Mickey's Twice Upon a Christmas” where he worked for months alongside world-renowned animator Andreas Deja in crafting the first Computer-generated imagery animation versions of Disney characters: Mickey Mouse, Minnie Mouse, Donald Duck, and Goofy.
 Demorest was a contributing editor for the animated film “Brother Bear 2” starring Mandy Moore and Patrick Dempsey.

 Demorest edited the Universal Animation Studios' Emmy Award-nominated children's series for PBS “Curious George (TV series)” starring William H. Macy.
 He also was the editor for the DVD release of “The Adventures of Brer Rabbit”.